TL;DR: Customers faced a confusing onboarding maze. Detailed UX wireframes transformed it into a frictionless journey, getting users invested.

 Sneak preview of the final delivered User Interface (UI)

-The process is still fresh, but typically to run a data-driven decision making process and iterate improvements, when the process is developed these will go through Usability Testing and Heuristic Evaluation.
-Prototyping, with QAs on standard, is another option to verify and test stakeholder feedback
+The process is still fresh, typically these will go through Usability Testing and Heuristic Evaluation.
+Prototyping, with QAs on standard, is another option to verify and test stakeholder feedback.

 Conclusion and Impact